AdinaChiriliuc/Lit-Me-Up/README.md

 # Lit-Me-Up
- This app will help you to keep your fire burning.
+ This app will help you to keep the fire burning in your fireplace/stove.